 The IDEAS program has been successful in supporting the persistence of diverse students in the sciences, including minority students who have traditionally been underrepresented in the sciences at Harvard.
 In the past seven years, over 50 students have participated in the IDEAS program.
 Of 30 IDEAS graduates, 29 completed undergraduate degrees in science or engineering fields, and most are currently pursing advanced degrees in science or medicine.
 The principal message is that long-term, hands-on research experiences are transformative for students who come to college with limited opportunities or access to research laboratories.

-The stage is now set to expand IDEAS into a national program by (1) adapting the structure and principles of IDEAS to other institutions and (2) extending the community of IDEAS alumni (both students and faculty mentors) beyond Harvard to build a national network to support underrepresented students at multiple institutions.
-To disseminate information about the program's structure, we plan to develop a mentoring guide based our experience with IDEAS.
-To build a national network, we will work with IDEAS alumni to develop relationships with programs on other campuses dedicated to supporting minority student success in science.
-We will also support the efforts of IDEAS alumni to seed similar programs at other institutions.
+With my most recent award I transformed IDEAS into a national program by (1) adapting the structure and principles of IDEAS to other institutions and (2) extending the community of IDEAS alumni (both students and faculty mentors) beyond Harvard to build a national network to support underrepresented students at multiple institutions.
+I continue to build a national network by working with IDEAS alumni to develop relationships with programs on other campuses dedicated to supporting minority student success in science.

 The Life Sciences 100 course (previously called the Undergraduate Experimental Biology Program) was created in 2004 to provide broader access to research for Harvard undergraduates.
 Teams of students experience how science is done through the practice of experimental inquiry in faculty laboratories.
 Projects are selected from a variety of fields, including microbiology, biochemistry, synthetic biology, chemical biology, cell biology, and neurobiology.
 To support the popular program, a new cross-disciplinary facility has recently been created that spans the biological sciences, bioengineering, and chemistry disciplines and accommodates twice as many students each semester.
 Life Sciences 100 establishes a new paradigm at Harvard for how undergraduates can engage in ongoing research in faculty labs, have positive mentoring experiences, and develop greater independence as members of an undergraduate research community.